 In March 2015, the Company entered into a Sponsored Research Agreement ("SRA") with COH in which the Company funded continued research in the amount of \$2.0 million per year, payable in four equal installments, through the first quarter of 2020.
-The research covered under this arrangement is for the IL13R α 2-directed CAR T program, the CD123-directed CAR T program and the Spacer technology.
-For the three months ended March 31, 2021 and 2020, the Company recorded expense of nil and \$0.5 million, respectively, in research and development expenses in the Condensed Statements of Operations pursuant to the terms of this agreement.
+The research covered under this arrangement is for the IL13R $\alpha$ 2-directed CAR T program, the CD123-directed CAR T program, and the Spacer technology.
+For the nine months ended September 30, 2020, the Company recorded \$0.5 million in research and development expenses in the Unaudited Condensed Statements of Operations pursuant to the terms of this agreement.